 - 3.5 We expect RSLs who plan on seeking voluntary removal from the Register to engage with us at an early opportunity about the proposed organisational changes.
-We will use the information shared with us by the RSL in the course of its engagement with us to help us assess if the RSL meets the de-registration criteria. - 3.6 An RSL seeking voluntary removal from the Register must produce and approve a final set of audited financial statements up to the date of transfer and an accompanying auditor's report.
-The RSL's governing body must also pass a resolution to request removal from the Register, and then intimate a request to SHR to remove the RSL from the Register.
-When requesting removal the RSL must: - confirm that it is requesting removal under section 28 of the 2010 Act; - confirm and provide evidence where appropriate that it meets the de-registration criteria, namely that it: - o does not own or manage any houses which are or will be used for the purposes of social renting;
+We will use the information which the RSL has shared during its engagement with us to help us assess if the RSL meets the de-registration criteria. - 3.6 An RSL seeking voluntary removal from the Register must produce and approve a final set of audited financial statements up to the date of transfer and an accompanying auditor's report.
+The RSL's governing body must also pass a resolution to request removal from the Register, and then request that SHR removes the RSL from the Register.
+When requesting removal the RSLmust: - confirm that it is requesting removal under section 28 of the 2010 Act; - confirm and provide evidence where appropriate that it meets the de-registration criteria, namely that it: - o does not own or manage any houses which are or will be used for the purposes of social renting;

-- o its de-registration does not materially affect the interests of its tenants; - o has repaid all borrowings or obtained the consent of its lenders to de-register; - has repaid any public funding or has the agreement of the funder that no payment is required; - has consulted the relevant local authorities in their capacity as strategic housing authority; and - submit its final audited financial statements and auditor's report. - 3.7 Once in receipt of all required information, SHR's Board will consider the RSL's deregistration request.
-SHR's Board will approve the de-registration where it is satisfied that the de-registration criteria are met.
-We will then confirm the date of removal to the RSL and will also give notice of the removal to OSCR and the FCA or Companies House, as appropriate.
-RSLs should note that whilst SHR will notify its own decisions to OSCR and the FCA or Companies House, it will be for RSLs to make their own applications to these regulators and to any other regulatory body to which they are subject (for example the Scottish Government if it is a registered property factor) for any required consents and to secure any required removal from other registers. - 3.8 RSLs must not seek de-registration from the FCA or Companies House registers prior to being removed from the Register of Social Landlords, otherwise they may be unable to provide the information SHR requires to complete the voluntary de-registration process (set out in section 3.6).
+- its de-registration does not materially affect the interests of its tenants; - has repaid all borrowings or obtained the consent of its lenders to de-register; - has repaid any public funding or has the agreement of the funder that no payment is required; - has consulted the relevant local authorities in their capacity as strategic housing authority; and - submit its final audited financial statements and auditor's report. - 3.7 Once in receipt of all required information, SHR will consider the RSL's de- registration request.
+SHR will deregister the RSL where it is satisfied that the de-registration criteria are met.
+We will then confirm the date of removal from the register to the RSL and will also give notice of the removal to OSCR and the FCA or Companies House, as appropriate.
+RSLs should note that whilst we will notify OSCR and the FCA or Companies House of our decision, it will be for RSLs to make their own applications to these regulators and to any other regulatory body to which they are subject (for example the Scottish Government if it is a registered property factor) for any required consents and to secure any required removal from other registers. - 3.8 It is important that RSLs do not seek de-registration from the FCA or Companies House registers prior to being removed from the Register of Social Landlords, otherwise they may be unable to provide the information SHR requires to complete the voluntary de-registration process (set out in section 3.6).